 We all know that negotiating is an integral part of any real estate transaction.
 And doing it well is, in large part, what can get you the deal you want, whether you’re buying or selling.
 It pays then to know some of the best negotiation strategies and tactics that will give you the upper hand.
 Some are psychological tricks, and some simply involve preparation – but you need to know them and how to deploy them.
-So here are some pro negotiation strategies for home buyers and sellers in Los Angeles.
+So here are some pro negotiation strategies for home buyers and sellers in Riverside.

 Don’t Speak First